Barnardo's: Sexual exploitation of boys 'overlooked'

 He would buy me things like mobile phones which would later be used to arrange encounters with other abusive adults.

 I felt like this had become my way of life.
 My drug use got very heavy.
 Eventually I just became so unwell... that I was taken into hospital.
 That is how I broke free.

 Boys don't fit this blueprint that professionals and the general public have about what victims of sexual crimes should look like.

-Boys are expected to always like sex."'Overlooked as victims'
+Boys are expected to always like sex."